 - Violence or bullying

+- Discrimination or racism

 - Stealing

-- Purposeful destruction of property.
+- Purposeful destruction of property

 - Bringing illicit or banned substances to school

+- Harassment

 We believe that a positive academic and social climate is necessary for student success in school.
 We also believe that responsibility for establishing this climate must be shared by each student, parent and faculty member.